ba-st/Ansible/docs/GettingStarted.md

 ## Installing RabbitMQ

-To keep the installaton simple we'll use the docker image provided by the Rabbit team on [Docker Hub](https://hub.docker.com/_/rabbitmq).
+To keep the installation simple we'll use the docker image provided by the Rabbit team on [Docker Hub](https://hub.docker.com/_/rabbitmq).
+Be sure of having docker installed, open a console and execute the following command:

 ` docker run -p 5467:5467 rabbitmq:3-alpine`